-On the basis of the mine plan detail the products (metals, concentrates, etc.) and the waste streams that will be produced by the project over its life cycle.
-All identified products and waste streams must be characterized such that there is sufficient information to incorporate the waste streams into predictions of drainage chemistry from mine residuals (tailings, leached ore, waste rock, un-processed ore stockpiles, treatment sludge, etc.).
+On the basis of the oil and gas extraction, production and processing plan, describe the products (recoverable hydrocarbons/petrochemicals) and the waste streams that will be produced by the project over its life cycle.
+All identified products and waste streams must be characterized such that there is sufficient information to incorporate the waste streams into predictions of drainage chemistry from the storage and disposal or reinjection into the reservoir of any residuals.
 Furthermore, the characterization is necessary to support monitoring activities that are proposed during the project life and to provide bench marks for potential adaptive response plans.

-Characterization of products and wastes should include water content, geochemistry, presence of reagents and blast residuals, physical properties and depositional form, volumes and tonnages, and production schedules over the life cycle of the project.
+Characterization of products and wastes should include volumes, composition, presence of reagents and/or biochemical residuals, physical and toxicological properties, depositional form, and production schedules over the life cycle of the project.